kingwingfly/Concreter/README.md

 #### AgDb
 [`AgDb`](https://github.com/agnesoft/agdb) is a graph database.

 You need give it a `.agdb` suffix file to init the database.
-For eample:
+For example:

 ```sh
 mkdir -p ag_db && touch ag_db/ag.agdb